-New Admin Quick Start | TRITON AP-WEB and Web Filter & Security | v8.0.x, v8.1.x
+New Admin Quick Start | TRITON AP-WEB and Web Filter & Security | v8.2.x

-Welcome to Websense $\mathbb{R}$ web protection solutions.
+Welcome to Forcepoint web protection solutions.

 Use this quick start tutorial to learn the basics of Internet policy management and reporting.
 The tutorial is made up of a series of short lessons, divided into 4 sections: